 Blenders are so widely available and simple to rinse out once the smoothie is made, although I often make them in bigger batches to freeze and then defrost overnight, so I can grab it and go in the morning if I’m working or travelling.
 I have a Vitamix, which I use more for making soups, dips and dressings, but I absolutely love my NutriBullet for quick, fuss-free smoothies.

-I designed this smoothie especially for your skin and included some of the very best foods there are for a younger-looking complexion.
+I designed this smoothie especially for your skin and included some of the very best foods there are for a glowing complexion.
 I used the yummy combo of fresh strawberries, raspberries and blueberries to make it fruity, sweet and icy cold.

 Berries are an incredible fruit for health and beauty.
 They’re not only rich in the vitamin C that’s essential for building the collagen that helps keep your skin plump, they’re also a low-sugar fruit that’s seriously rich in the antioxidants that help to fight signs of premature ageing, like fine lines.
 Antioxidants are crucial for neutralising the free radicals that cause this cellular damage.